choltz/lightpipe/README.md

 Lightpipe is a functional composition library for Ruby - it is inspired by Elixir's pipe operator.
 It takes the output from the function on the left and passes it as a parameter to the function on the right.
 Convenience functions are included to help make functional code readable to compact.

+This is admittedly a very crude keyword parser, but it should convey how the Lightpipe can be used

 ```ruby
 class KeyWords
   include Lightpipe